-Before starting his line of candles, John-Mark spent several months researching the things that make a great candle.
+Before starting his line of candles and launching the business in 2009, John-Mark spent several months researching the things that make a great candle.
 He and his parents, as well as his Aunt Brenda, studied different jars, wicks, waxes, dyes, fragrances and candle suppliers.
 They met with various companies and individuals for ideas that worked and to learn about those that didn't, and sent out surveys asking for consumer input.

 After the research phase, John-Mark started on the testing phase, where he tried all kinds of wicks, waxes, fragrances, containers and dye colors.